 As part of the University of Sydney's popular "Degree in a day" program, The Business School has hosted several groups of budding young business-oriented year 11 students this week in interactive group sessions to experience the nature of today's business world.

 "Degree in a day" is a program run across the university which gives high school students a taste of university life.

-Business Information Systems Senior Lecturer, Kai Reimer, hosted an engaging session where students were given the roles of factory, distributor, wholesaler or retailer to play an online supply chain game and explore the value of information in business.
+Business Information Systems Senior Lecturer, Kai Riemer, hosted an engaging session where students were given the roles of factory, distributor, wholesaler or retailer to play an online supply chain game and explore the value of information in business.